mcsee/Software-Design-Articles/Articles/Explain in 5 Levels/Explain in 5 Levels of Difficulty Quantum Computing/readme.md

 Algorithms like Shor’s algorithm decompose solves the hidden subgroup problem for finite abelian groups.

-semiprime integers in polynomial time, undermining cryptosystems like RSA and ECC.
+Semiprime integers in polynomial time, undermining cryptosystems like RSA and ECC.

 Grover’s algorithm demonstrates quadratic optimization for search tasks, representing a pivotal class of quantum advantage.